johnmcraig/employee-manager/README.md

 ## Scope

 This is a project to demonstrate extending concepts into larger projects.
-It is an employee contact form for data entry using Vue SPA or Angular SPA front-end.
+It is an employee contact form for data entry using Angular SPA front-end.

 ## Development Stack